jalalmostafa/SciTS/README.md

 4. run `dotnet run --project BenchmarkTool write` if it's an ingestion workload, and `dotnet run --project BenchmarkTool read` if it's a query workload.
 x.
 Use `Scripts/ccache.sh <database-service-name>` to clear the cache between query tests.

+## Additional Command Line options:

+`dotnet run --project BenchmarkTool [action] [regular/irregular] [DatabaseNameDB]`

+Available Actions:

+* read: start the specified retrieval and aggregation workloads.
+* write: start the ingestion across specified batchsize, number of clients, dimensions.
+* mixed-AggQueries: start the online, mixed workload benchmark as a mixture of aggregated quieries and Ingestion-Parameters
+* mixed-LimitedQueries: start the online, mixed workload benchmark as a mixture of queried and ingested datapoints according the specified percentage parameter and the requested Ingestion-Parameters.
+E.g. 100% means that as much datapoints are retrieved as ingested.

 ## System Metrics using Glances